-This open belly summer dress is a sensational alternative for maternity photoshoots.
-Chiffon makes apt maternity dress fabric.
+This open belly summer dress is a sensational alternative for pregnancy photoshoots.
+Chiffon makes apt pregnancy dress fabric.

 Love Flower prints?
-Then you'll love this floral maxi dress.
+Then you'll love this floral maxi gown.

 The striped dress is the choice when you have to attend a business or a formal meeting.

-Polka Dot lovers can't go wrong with this long dress.
+Polka Dot lovers can't go wrong with this long gown.